benztranwot/jsm-portfolio/README.md

 [View Live Site](https://benztran.netlify.app/)

-My personal portfolio aim at potiential clients on Upwork and Fiverr.
+My personal portfolio aims for potential clients on Upwork and Fiverr.

-This is a place to show case all my skills, projects and services.
+This is a place to showcase all my skills, projects, and services.

 ## Preview